We're re-branding as Future Friendly

 We'd also like more openness to be open in their financial affairs and to know about their charitable giving.

-One survey found only 3% of companies report on their non-financial impacts.
+While many of the largest companies report on their non-financial impacts, very few of the UK's 4.7million medium and small companies do.
 So our focus is on accelerating the number of companies beginning on the journey to more virtuous behaviour by making reporting as easy as possible.

-We'll use crowdsourcing to sign up companies and get them started.
-Then we'll encourage them to complete more details themselves.
+We'll use the power of the crowds to sign up companies and get them started.
+We'll encourage them to complete more details themselves.

 Then, by highlighting their virtuous behaviour we think companies will begin to ‘race to the top’, competing with other similar companies.